elegant-scipy/elegant-scipy/markdown/ch4.markdown

 We only measure the signal for a short time, labeled $T_{eff}$.
 The Fourier transform assumes that $x(8) = x(0)$, and that the signal is continued as the dashed, rather than the solid line.
-This introduces a big jump at the edge, with the expected ossilation in the spectrum:
+This introduces a big jump at the edge, with the expected oscillation in the spectrum:

 ```python
 t = np.linspace(0, 1, 500)